YZY010418/CPSea/Model_Generation_and_Evaluation/Intro.md

 python models_con/pep_dataloader.py
 ```

-**Now, we can do inference**.
+Now, we can do inference.
 First, modify `configs/learn_angle.yaml`, change the structure_dir, dataset_dir and name of the
 generate dataset.
-Second, make an output diectory.
+Second, make an output diectory (since the script does not create the directory itself).
 Then run:

 ```
 python models_con/inference.py --config configs/learn_angle.yaml  --device cuda:0 --ckpt path/to/retrained/ckpt --output output/path \
 --num_samples 100
 ```

-**Finally, we can do sampling**.
+Finally, we can do sampling.

 ```
 python models_con/sample.py --SAMPLEDIR output/path/of/inference